 ABOut Alison...

-Since 2008, Alison has served as co-founder and president of One Clip at a Time, a nonprofit inspired by the Paper Clips Project started in Whitwell, Tennessee, that promotes student activism and supports service learning in classrooms across North America.
-She has been active with dozens of local and national nonprofit boards, and currently serves as a board member for JewBelong (where she is Board Chair), Jewish Federation of Greater Chattanooga, Read20, UnifiEd, Fiedler Hillel at Northwestern University, Foundation for Jewish Camp and the Tennessee Holocaust Commission.
-She is also a proud co-founder of Aleph Bet Children’s Center, a three-star community preschool that opened in Chattanooga in 2002, and served as the 2012 Campaign Chair for United Way of Greater Chattanooga and as past co-chair of National Young Leadership for Jewish Federations of North America.
+She has served on dozens of local and national nonprofit boards and currently sits on the boards of the Jewish Federation of Greater Chattanooga, JewBelong, Foundation for Jewish Camp, and the Tennessee Holocaust Commission.
+She is also a proud co-founder of Aleph Bet Children’s Center (the first and only Jewish preschool in Chattanooga that opened in 2002), a past Campaign Chair for United Way of Greater Chattanooga and a past Co-Chair of National Young Leadership for Jewish Federations of North America.

 Professionally, Alison also has worked as a political analyst and speech writer for the Consulate General of Japan in Chicago, an international press coordinator for the Coca-Cola Company during the 1996 Olympics in Atlanta, and a public relations executive for Johnson Waterhouse Public Relations in Chattanooga.
 In 2006, Alison became one of the youngest people to be named the Leadership Fundraiser of the Year by the Southeastern Tennessee Association of Fundraising Professionals, and in 2007, she was designated as a Chattanooga Woman of Distinction.